SoulxluoS/SoulxluoS/README.md

 I started my journey by modifying Minecraft.
 Currently, I am focused on professional development and the search for my first full-time job so that I can start gaining valuable work experience.

 ### Education:
 I have been studying at the Yandex Practicum [Java-developer](https://practicum.yandex.ru/java-developer-plus/) course since May 2025.
+[Practicum Profile](https://github.com/SoulxluoS-Practicum)

 In the fall of 2025, I will be enrolling in distance learning at TUSUR University to specialize in [Software and Automated Systems](https://fdo.tusur.ru/directions/informatika-i-vycislitelnaia-texnika-programmnoe-obespecenie-sredstv-vycislitelnoi-texniki-i-avtomatizirovannyx-sistem).

 ### Studied Stack: